ghtmtt/DataPlotly/help/source/basic_usage.rst

 Save Plot
 ---------
-Saving a plot, actually the plot canvas, is very simple.
+Saving a plot, technically the plot canvas, is very simple.
 You can choose to save the plot as a ``png`` image or as ``html`` file.

 .. note:: saving the image as ``html`` file will keep the interactivity of the plot